-How To: Store Christmas Decorations and Lights
+How to Store Christmas Decorations and Lights

 Evaluate your decorations annually, and keep only what you are really going to use.
-Then wrap snugly with tissue paper to
+Then wrap snugly with tissue paper to protect against breakage.

 Aha!
 Recycle discarded tissue paper from opened gifts to wrap the ornaments.

 Place ornaments in an ornament box or a sturdy, well-padded partitioned wine box.
 Egg cartons also make excellent packaging for tiny decorations.
 Fragile items should go at the top of a box.
 The more you have to dig for an ornament, the greater your chances of damaging it.

 Coil lights around a holiday light reel, available at home supply and hardware stores.

 Aha!
 You can also wrap lights around empty coffee cans.
 Cut a slit in the plastic lid and put the receptacle end of the light cord through it.
 Wrap the string around the can, store extra bulbs and extension cords inside, then replace the lid.
 (When it's time to unpack the lights, plug each strand into an electrical outlet to make sure it works before you unroll it.)